Australia can become a renewable energy superpower.

 1. Supplying equipment and solutions

 The global expenditure on “renewable energy equipment” and “energy efficiency solutions” was about US$ 390 billion in 2013.
 This will grow rapidly, over the next 20 years, as the world replaces polluting energy systems.
 The opportunity to supply this renewable energy equipment and these energy efficiency solutions will peak during this transition period.
 The opportunity will then decline, as the replacement of fossil fuel generators with renewables nears completion.
-Businesses and nations must invest during this wave of change to benefit from the energy transition.
+To benefit from this energy transition, businesses and nations must invest, to catch this wave of change.

 2. Attracting energy intensive, trade exposed industries